PiotrRut/ATSFrontend/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/b3cc5e5c-2cb3-4899-8565-fc0d27198284/deploy-status)](https://app.netlify.com/sites/ats-group6/deploys)

-This repository contains the full source code of my our solution to the 2nd year group project at City, University of London.
+This repository contains the full source code of our solution to the 2nd year group project at City, University of London.

 We have been asked to build from the bottom a fully functional system that will keep records of tickets sold by a travel agency to customers, and produce reports required by an airline.
 All parts of the system are based on exact specification and requirements provided to all students by the University.